nataliekwak/AlliRater/Sprints/Sprint2.md

 List unit tests and Cypress test for frontend
 ---
-- Cypress Test - Clicks the homepage button in the top left corner and then verifies that it has visited the homepage.
+- Cypress Test's -

+1. Scans and clicks the sign up button in the top left of the homepage and verifies that the user has visited the register page

+2. Scans and clicks the log in button in the top left of the homepage and verifies that the user has visted the log in page

 List unit tests for backend